olaroos/deepnetnotes/basics.md

 #### RNNs: Recurrent Neural Networks
+Used to learn periodical patterns from data.
+Problems: vanishing- and exploding-gradient.

 - **LSTM**: – Long Short Term Memory
+Used to counteract the problems with vanishing and exploding gradients in RNNs.
 Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [Wikipedia]

 - **GRU**: – Gated Recurrent Unit
 A LSTM without an output-gate.
 And with a forget gate... (is that the same thing?)
+[Wikipedia]
-[Wikipedia] Both GRU and LSTM(not sure about this yet) can learn patterns that RNNs cannot learn.
+Both GRU and LSTM(not sure about this yet) can learn patterns that RNNs cannot learn.
 But cannot be trained parallelisation.
 No long and short range dependencies.

-- **Attention**: – (Fuzzy) Memory;
+- **Attention**: – (Fuzzy) Memory
 Stanford course on NLP; Look it up.
 With attention units we can parallelise training.

 - **Self Attention**:

-- **Transformers**: –
+- **Transformers**:
 Avoids recurrence, uses attention.
 Allows parallelisation and faster training.
 Relating signals from input and output positions depend only on "distance" between them.
 Drawback: Distance is a linear dependence – averaging attention-weighted positions –
 Solution: Use Multi-Head Attention.

 		Encoder:
 			R    = [r1, r2, r3, r4] = d x 4					 <-- Word Embedding